The Wertheimer Fellow Awards

 At-risk youth, victims of domestic violence, the elderly, homeless families, children with disabilities, the hungry, people recovering from addictions, grant initiatives, African-American historical programs, faith based initiatives, scouting programs, health care agencies, and students reaching for a better life through education have all been helped by the funds added by each Wertheimer Fellow.

-New in 2012, the Community Foundation presented its first youth award for volunteerism called the "Wertheimer Youth in Action Award."
+The Community Foundation presented its first youth award for volunteerism called the "Wertheimer Youth in Action Award" in 2012.
 Youth under the age of 18 who are positively impacting the community by volunteering their talents and energies in Frederick County may be nominated.
 The youth will receive a $1,000 grant to give to the nonprofit organization of their choice, and will be honored at the Community Foundation's Annual Report to the Community in November.

-Past Wertheimer Fellows include Cecilia Bach, Orley and Margaret Borland, Elizabeth J. Brady, Dennis Cannon, Sandy Cox, Jeanie Cronin, Lawrence A. “Tommy” Dorsey, George and Ruth Dredden, Marlene England, Susan Favorite, Charlotte and Charles Glick, Miriam Lane, William O. Lee, Jr., Eugene Long, Richard Markey, Jeannine Milyard, Viola M. Noffsinger, Ronnie Osterman, Frank Parsons, Jennie Sue Pearson, Colleen Remsberg, Edna and Grace Smith, Jane and Charles Smith, Robert F. Ward, Dr. George Waxter, Fran Wenner, Grace Winpigler and Gail A. Wood.
+Past Wertheimer Fellows include Cecilia Bach, Orley and Margaret Bourland, Virginia "Ginny" Brace, Elizabeth J. Brady, Peter Brehm, Dennis Cannon, Cristian Castillo, Sandy Cox, Jeanie Cronin, Lawrence A. “Tommy” Dorsey, George and Ruth Dredden, Marlene England, Kristopher Fair, Susan Favorite, Leah Fleming, Caroline Gaver, Charlotte and Charles Glick, Richard M. Golling, Jr., Diana R. Halleman, Miriam Lane, William O. Lee, Jr., Eugene Long, Richard Markey, Caleb McNeil, Susie Z. Miller, Jeannine Milyard, C. Rodman Myers, Viola M. Noffsinger, Ronnie Osterman, Frank Parsons, Jennie Sue Pearson, Colleen Remsberg, Nancy Roblin, Leslie Ruby, Edna and Grace Smith, Jane and Charles Smith, Robert F. Ward, Dr. George Waxter, Fran Wnner, Grace Winpigler, Gail A. Wood, and Vaughn Zimmerman.

 Click HERE to read about previous Wertheimer Honorees.